Dion Byrum: Early life

-Ohio University career
+College career

 At Ohio University, Dion Byrum earned All-American honors from the American Football Coaches Association following his senior year.
 He also was named second-team All-American by Sports Illustrated, second-team All-American by the Associated Press, and first-team All-Mid-American Conference.
 He finished his senior campaign tied for first in MAC and second nationally with six interceptions and ran back two of those for touchdowns.
 His 153 total interception return yardage was second in the nation, while his three defensive touchdowns ranked first.

 Byrum secured his place in Bobcat lore during a game against the #24 Pittsburgh Panthers, in which Byrum had two interception returns for touchdowns off Tyler Palko.
 The second return of 85 yards came in overtime, immediately ending the game.
 The game was nationally televised on ESPN2 and was the first major victory for new head coach Frank Solich, sparking hopes of improvement for Ohio Bobcats football after several years of poor results.
 Students began rushing the field even before Byrum crossed the goal line, and the ensuing celebration was so raucous that students were later chastised for setting fires in the streets.